dbpedia/sci-graph-links/named-entity-recognition/produced-data/README.md

 #  Guideline to Produce Data with DBpedia Spotlight

-This folder contains the produced named entity links for the 2017 article abstracts which you can download [in this link] (http://s3-service-broker-live-afe45d64-24d0-4a96-b6a8-23b79e885eb7.s3-website.eu-central-1.amazonaws.com/2017-11-07/springernature-scigraph-articles-2017.cc-by-nc.2017-11-07.tar.bz2) and for 2017 book chapter abstracts  which you can download [in this link] (http://s3-service-broker-live-afe45d64-24d0-4a96-b6a8-23b79e885eb7.s3-website.eu-central-1.amazonaws.com/2017-11-07/springernature-scigraph-book-chapters-2017.cc-by-nc.2017-11-07.tar.bz2).
+This folder contains the produced named entity links for the 2017 article abstracts which you can download [in this link](http://s3-service-broker-live-afe45d64-24d0-4a96-b6a8-23b79e885eb7.s3-website.eu-central-1.amazonaws.com/2017-11-07/springernature-scigraph-articles-2017.cc-by-nc.2017-11-07.tar.bz2) and for 2017 book chapter abstracts  which you can download [in this link](http://s3-service-broker-live-afe45d64-24d0-4a96-b6a8-23b79e885eb7.s3-website.eu-central-1.amazonaws.com/2017-11-07/springernature-scigraph-book-chapters-2017.cc-by-nc.2017-11-07.tar.bz2).

-[This repository] (https://github.com/beyzayaman/quad-processor-util.git) is used to produce the data exploiting DBpedia Spotlight framework to discover the named entities.
+[This repository](https://github.com/beyzayaman/quad-processor-util.git) is used to produce the data exploiting DBpedia Spotlight framework to discover the named entities.

 Before using this repository;
 1. change the default.properties where your datasets are located